 a real estate investment trust ("REIT") and divest its Outdoor

-businesses in Europe and Asia, which will be reflected as a
+businesses in Europe and Asia, which has been reflected as a

 discontinued operation in the books as of Dec 31, 2012.
 The company

-launched an IPO in the first quarter of 2014 and also received
+launched an IPO in the first quarter of 2014.
+Subsequently, CBS

 CBS Corp. was born out of Viacom when the latter split into two

 publicly traded companies New Viacom and CBS Corporation on Dec 31,